microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 -   [Summary](#summary)

 <br />
-- **Notes**:
+**Notes**<br />
  1. The project creation steps where RNBD is mentioned are applicable for both RNBD451 and RNBD350 devices.
  <br />
  2. The Over-the-Air (OTA) Device Firmware Update (DFU) support is not applicable for RNBD350-based applications because the OTA DFU for RNBD350 is implemented using the Host Microcontroller (MCU) DFU process.
 OTA is not supported for 8-bit applications due to memory limitation.

 # Introduction<a name="introduction"></a>